Privacy Lens now offers enhanced completeness exception reporting – further improving one of our customers’ favourite features.

 The right to erasure, also known as the ‘right to be forgotten’, is one of the cornerstones of GDPR.
-Whether verbally or in writing, individuals can request that your company deletes the personal data held about them.
+Individuals can request that your company deletes their personal data.

 In the final weeks and months leading up to the arrival of GDPR, a number of nervous businesses were sold on the idea of commissioning a gap analysis.